-Hand flapping has become one of the more popularly recognized signs of autism.
+Hand flapping and arm flapping has become one of the more popularly recognized signs of autism.
 As with any concept that takes hold in our society, we have to deal with both the positives and negatives of it.
 We also have to deal with the confusion.

 So, you’re a parent of a child (with autism or not) and you see them starting to flap their hands.
 Given everything you’ve heard about hand flapping from the media and greater society, you start to panic.

 What does this mean?

 Should you freak out and immediately get your child to an occupational therapist?